 - Also include the name and address of your family physician.

-- For laboratory testing, this container should be mailed as soon as possible to:
+- For laboratory testing, this container should be mailed as soon as possible (BC residents only):

 BCCDC Laboratory Services